How to Spend the Perfect 2 Days In Florence | The Ultimate Itinerary

 For starters, the “Old Bridge” dates back to the 10th century and was the first bridge in Florence to cross the Arno River.
 Throughout time, Ponte Vecchio went through several reconstructions.
 The bridge we see today was built in the mid-14th century after a brutal flood destroyed the ancient Roman bridge.

 One very interesting fact about Ponte Vecchio is that Hitler spared it during World War II.
-Hitler visited Florence in 1938 and fell in love with Florence.
-During World War II, Florence’s German Console, Gerhard Wolf, reached out to Hitler expressing his fear for Florence’s destruction.
-Hitler then gave his permission and assistance in making sure Florence wouldn’t be destroyed.
-The bridges were destroyed as the Nazis fled Florence, all except for Ponte Vecchio.
+Hitler visited Florence in 1938 and fell in love with the city.
+During World War II, Florence’s German Console, Gerhard Wolf, reached out to Hitler expressing his fear of Florence’s destruction.

-Insider Tip: the best way to experience Ponte Vecchio’s beauty is from the adjacent bridges, Ponte Santa Trinità or Ponte alla Grazia.
+Insider Tip: The best way to experience Ponte Vecchio’s beauty is from the adjacent bridges, Ponte Santa Trinità or Ponte alla Grazia.
 While it’s a cool concept to walk across Florence’s oldest and most beloved bridge, it’s not a necessity.
 Why?
 Because the bridge is now home to only jewelry stores and tends to be quite crowded.

 5 PM: Villa Bardini and Gardens

 After the iconic Ponte Vecchio, it’s time to visit the Villa Bardini, a beautiful 17th-century villa, and stroll through its gardens.
 The Villa is home to the Pietro Annigoni Museum and occasional, temporary exhibitions.
-The gardens of this villa are famous for having some of the most beautiful views over Florence and for offering a serene oasis in the middle of Florence.

 6 PM: Aperitivo

 Now that you’ve done a fair amount of sightseeing, take a break with a traditional aperitivo and reflect on all the beauties you’ve seen til this moment.
-Originating from northern Italy, an aperitivo is the time that people head out for drinks and small bites.
+Originating from Northern Italy, an aperitivo is the time that people head out for drinks and small bites.
 In other words, aperitivo is the Italian’s happy hour – but better due to the free bites.

 One of Florence’s best places for aperitivo is Bulli e Balene.